 c) Restrictions on referencing elements of templates or template fields are described in clause 15.6: for modified templates the rules for the left hand side of assignments apply.

 d) Limitations on template restrictions described in clause 15.8 shall apply.

+e) After completing initialization, modified global and local templates that do not contain the @abstract modifier shall be fully initialized.

+NOTE: Initialization of modified templates without parameters is completed at the place of their declaration.
+Initialization of modified parameterized templates is completed at the time of their use.

 Examples